elainehoml/GMM_Image_Quality/docs/installation.rst

 `More information on downloading and installing Anaconda`_.

 Please ensure that you **add Python to PATH** so that Python scripts can be run from the command line.
+This tool runs on Python 3.7.

  .. _More information on downloading and installing Anaconda: https://docs.anaconda.com/anaconda/install/windows/